SEO creates more problems than it fixes

 Lack of Concept Police:

-Another example, a few years back I was brought in as a web marketing consultant on an information hub site.
-The primary revenue streams were to be banners followed by selling and up selling publications and additional information along 40+ topical interest areas.
-As the large agency was presenting the first set of pages for the site everyone was oohing and ahhing over how beautiful the site looked and how fast it was loading.
-Since it was the first meeting I was in and they were not ready for me I was quietly squirming in my char.
-The CEO of the company noticed my obvious displeasure and asked me if something was wrong.
-I simply asked “where will the banners go?” and the room was dead silent - the creative director quickly responded “Well there is obviously no room on the page” and I, somewhat stunned, responded “but that is how they plan to make money”.
+As the large agency presented the first set of pages for the site, everyone was oohing and ahhing over how beautiful the site looked and how fast it was loading.
+Since it was my first team meeting and they were not ready for me, I was quietly squirming in my chair.
+The CMO of the new entity noticed my obvious displeasure and asked me if something was wrong.
+I wondered if your revenue model has changed since we last spoke.
+She responded no it is the same and asked me why I was asking.
+I pointed to the screen and asked, “Where will the ad banners and cross-sell blocks go?” and the room was dead silent – the creative director quickly responded, “Well, there is no room on the page,” and I, somewhat stunned, responded, “But that is how they plan to make money.”
 More silence followed by frustration by the developers.

 Lack of Integration: